alefore/weblog/ten-years-of-edge.md

 ## Conclusions

-It's crazy to see that I've continued to work on Edge for ten years.
+It's crazy: I've continued working on Edge for ten years.
 I couldn't have known how far I'd go, how many features I would have implemented.